dannyvelas/ssg_website/src/aboutwebsite.md

 No more, no less.

 I also decided against using Bootstrap, because I wanted to try my hand at writing responsive CSS.
-Per [my principles](/#principles), less dependencies is better.
+Per [my principles](/#principles), having fewer dependencies is better.

 You can find the source for this site [here](https://github.com/dannyvelas/ssg_website).